prototypefund/Digital_Bargeld-docs/api-mint.rst

   .. code-block:: tsref

     interface WtidResponse {
-      // wire transfer identifier of the deposit.
+      // raw wire transfer identifier of the deposit.
       wtid: Base32;

       // when was the wire transfer given to the bank.